Managing Depression: Can I Do It On My Own?

 You may feel tempted to try to work through depressive symptoms on your own.
 In some cases, self-care may relieve these symptoms.
 However, there are also many benefits to working with a qualified therapist.
 A therapist can use research-backed support methods to guide you toward a treatment plan unique to your needs.
 Additionally, they can let you know whether your symptoms meet the clinical criteria for mental illness if you haven’t yet received a diagnosis.

 For many, receiving a diagnosis from a professional may provide certainty about their depression.
-As there are several types of depression, this knowledge may guide you toward treatments most effective for your type of depression.
+Depression can be a complex mental health concern that manifests in varying ways.
+As there are several types of depression, a diagnosis may guide you toward treatments most effective for your type of depression.
 On your own, you may be treating your symptoms without having all the information to make an informed decision.

 Note that therapy sessions won’t necessarily last forever.
 You and your therapist can decide when you’ve successfully reached your treatment goals.
 After a specific time, you may be able to determine whether you can take what you’ve learned in therapy and manage your symptoms on your own.
 If your symptoms reappear or worsen, you can also choose to restart your sessions.